splunk-soar-connectors/domaintoolsiris/README.md

 ## action: 'noh feed'

 Contains fully qualified domain names (i.e. host names) that have never been seen before in passive DNS, emitted as soon as they are first observed.
-Hostname resolutions that we observe for the first time with our global DNS sensor network.
+Hostname resolutions that we observe for the first time with our global DNS sensor network

 Type: **investigate** \
 Read only: **True**